filecoin-project/community/projects/application/filswan.md

 ## Project Description
 Swan is a marketplace for Filecoin miners, clients post/bidding deals the online.

-The platform also provides powerful deal lifecycle management, fast file retrieval, Petabyte-Scale Data migration, content network delivery, multi-data center caching, micropayment and edge computing services.
-Miners on Swan platform can provide additional services according to their infrastructure and capabilities.
+The platform also provides powerful deal lifecycle management, fast file retrieval, Petabyte-Scale data migration, content network delivery, multi-data center caching, encryption, micro payment and edge computing services.
+Miners on swan platform can provide additional services according to their infrastructure and capabilities.

 ## Previews